fluxink/poe_char_snapshot/README.md

 npm install
 ```

-In addition you need to specify paths to LuaJIT and [PoB](https://github.com/PathOfBuildingCommunity/PathOfBuilding) in settings.py
+In addition you need LuaJIT and [PathOfBuilding](https://github.com/PathOfBuildingCommunity/PathOfBuilding).

 And copy `rsc/ProcessJson.lua` to `PathOfBuilding/src/ProcessJson.lua`.